abdulrhmanAtassi/Assignment2-BinarySearchTrees/Readme.md

 **(5)** `V max_value() const` (16 points)

 This function returns the maximum value (not key) that is in the tree.
 It throws a string exception if the map is empty.
 The function must run in O(n).

+Notes:

+- You are allowed to add new data members to class Map but not to class Node.
+- You are allowed to add new private functions, but not new public functions.
+- You are allowed to modify the implementation of the constructor.
+- You are not allowed to modify the implementation of any of the given functions (except the constructor).

+- All of your implementation must be provided in map.h.